Azure/active-learning-workshop/README.md

 * iterative model building and active learning from selected cases
 * deployment and consumption of scoring services
 * scaling with distributed computing

+## Detailed Outline of the Tutorial:
+1. Welcome and Virtual Machine Setup
+2. Use Case #1: Active Learning for text classification
+   2.1 Text featurization using Deep Learning
+   2.2 Active Learning by Uncertainty Sampling
+   2.3 Active Learning for text classification  with R and Python
+   2.4 How Uncertainty Sampling fails
+   2.5 Hyperparameter tuning using mmlspark
+   2.6 Serving model using mmlspark
+3. Use Case #2: Building a custom image classifier for wood knots
+   3.1 Active Learning for object detection
+   3.2 Featurizing images at scale for building custom image classifier

 ## Contributing